prestonharberts/biblegateway-to-obsidian/README.md

 #### Blockquotes

-When creating blockquotes to indent poetry or quotes, certain verses may appear wrongly.
-I have only see 1 Peter 2:8 do this.
+- When creating blockquotes to indent poetry or quotes, certain verses may appear wrongly.
+I have seen 1 Peter 2:8, Genesis 48:20, Leviticus 10:3, Numbers 21:18, Joshua 10:13, Judges 14:14, 14:18, and 2 Samuel 3:34 do this.
+- I still need to create CSS to handle blockquotes being too close to the bottom navigation.

 ## Troubleshooting